Difference Between NMN And NMNH: NMN vs NMNH | HealthspanX

 Additionally, studies have shown that NMNH can slow down metabolism.
 It inhibits glycolysis and the TCA cycle, which is a major pathway for energy production in the cells.
 Surprisingly, it also slows cell cycle progression at higher exposure.

 Therefore, in the longer run, NMNH might not be as effective as NMN.
 However, we will need longer trials to figure out the safety and efficacy of long-term use for either of them.
+Given the limited human research on NMNH, it is important to consult a healthcare professional before starting any new supplements.

 What Benefits Can You Expect From NMNH

-NMN has the decision-ready evidence base for people.
+So, essentially, NMN has the decision-ready evidence base for people.
 NMNH has eye-catching lab power but no human efficacy data yet.

 Should You Choose NMN Or NMNH?

-Currently, everyone should choose NMN over NMH simply because of the overwhelming amount of human data that’s already available for NMN.
-On the other hand, people should be cautious of NMNH due to the lack of clinical studies.
+Currently, everyone should choose NMN over NMNH simply because of the overwhelming amount of human data that’s already available for NMN.
+NMNH is considered a potent form of NAD+ precursor, showing a greater ability to boost NAD+ levels in animal studies, but current research lacks extensive human data.

 A clinical trial for NMNH had concluded towards the start of 2025.
 As of the time that we are writing this article, that trial has yet to publish its data anywhere - including non-peer-reviewed platforms.
 Thus, we can’t say much about NMNH’s efficacy right now.